CommReteris/rawnind_jddc/docs/.ai/partition_plan.md

-Based on my comprehensive analysis of the codebase, I have completed the examination and created the requested Mermaid diagrams.
-Here are the results:

-## Current Codebase Structure Analysis
+## Legacy Codebase Structure Analysis

-The current codebase is a monolithic PyTorch-based repository with significant structural issues:
+The legacy codebase is a monolithic PyTorch-based repository with significant structural issues:

 ### Key Findings: